yanivbhemo/DevOps101/README.md

 mkdir .aws && cd .aws
 vi credentials
 ```
-Change the access_key_id & secret with what you received from us
+2. Change the access_key_id & secret with what you received from us and save the file
 <br>
 ```
 [default]